Centering Prayer and Lectio Divina

-We welcome all members of our Collaborative community to join us each Wednesday 6:00–7:00 p.m. via Zoom for thirty minutes of Centering Prayer, silently resting in God and surrendering and assenting to God’s presence and action in our lives.
+We welcome all members of our Collaborative community to join us the first Wednesday of every month 6:00–7:00 p.m. for thirty minutes of Centering Prayer, silently resting in God and surrendering and assenting to God’s presence and action in our lives.
 This ancient prayer practice opens our minds and hearts to hear God’s words as we continue by reading Sacred Scripture in group Lectio Divina.

 For the next thirty minutes we listen to God's words, ponder and share what we hear the Lord saying to us here and now, and contemplate God’s message to us and let it guide our choices and actions.
 Both practices strengthen our faith and reliance on God and deepen and our personal relationship with God.